 The most important thing to remember when a female dog is in heat is that if she is around an unfixed male dog, she can get pregnant.
 She wants to breed, and she might be grouchy.
 So how can you help your dog in heat?
 Use these tips:

 - Make sure she is kept in a secure enclosure or house, separate from other dogs.
 Contact with unneutered male dogs can lead to unwanted pregnancy, and even contact with spayed or neutered dogs can result in hormone-related aggression.

 - Use doggie diapers to keep messes to a minimum, and give her what she wants, whether it is attention or space.

 - Make sure she has her own food bowl, water bowl and bedding in her space.

 - If you intend to breed her, then this is the time.
 Talk with your veterinarian about best practices for breeding.

 With proper attention and tools, your dog’s heat cycle can be easy to manage.
-Please schedule an appointment with your veterinarian if you notice that your dog’s heat cycle is irregular, if there is extended bleeding or discharge, if you think your dog might be pregnant, or if your dog shows abnormal behavioral changes.
+Schedule an appointment with your veterinarian if you notice that your dog’s heat cycle is irregular, if there is extended bleeding or discharge, if you think your dog might be pregnant, or if your dog’s behavior becomes abnormal.

 Q: How long do dogs stay in heat?